KoushikDutta1999/College_Shell_Programming/README.md

 # College_Shell_Programming

-- Write a shell script where distance between two cities is input through the keyboard in km.
+- Semester Exam - Write a shell script where distance between two cities is input through the keyboard in km.
 Convert and print this distance in meters, feet, inches and cm.
 - To print your Address ‘n’ times
 - To find area of circle, Rectangle and Square
 - To perform all Arithmetic operations on floating point